jelmervanvugt/cpp-synchronized-buffer/README.md

     </tr>
     <tr>
         <td>1</td>
-        <td>Five threads try to simultaneously increment the same element (assuming the element is a numeric) in the buffer by 10.</td>
+        <td>Five threads try to simultaneously increment the same element (assuming the element is numeric) in the buffer by 10.</td>
         <td>The original value of the element should be increased by 50 and the logging should be maintained correctly.</td>
     </tr>
      <tr>